El Satánico: Los Infernales (1986–1999)

-Los Nuevos Infernales (1999-2009)
+Los Nuevos Infernales (1999–2009)

 In the late 1990s, Satánico reformed Los Infernales, recruiting Rey Bucanero and Último Guerrero to form Los Nuevos Infernales (the new Infernals).
 The Trio won the Copa de Arena Mexico Tournament in 1999, but did not win any titles.
 After working together for just under a year Bucanero and Guerrero turned on Satánico, kicking him out of Los Nuevos Infernales, replacing him with Tarzan Boy.
 Satánico formed his own "Infernales" with Averno and Mephisto.
 When Tarzan Boy was injured Los Nuevos Infernales brought in Máscara Mágica to bolster the group.
 The storyline between Los Infernales and Los Nuevos Infernales came to a head when the two teams, seven men in total, faced off in a steel cage match where the winners would earn the right to the name "Los Infernales" and the last man in the cage would lose either his mask or his hair.
 On September 28, 2001, Satánico's team won the right to the Infernales name and forced Máscara Mágica to unmask.
 After losing the match Guerrero, Bucanero and Tarzan Boy became known collectively as Los Guerreros del Infierno (The Infernal Soldiers).

 On June 23, 2002, Satánico, Averno and Mephisto defeated the trio of Mr. Niebla, Olímpico and Safari to win the Mexican National Trios Championship.
 Los Infernales would only hold the Trios title for approximately 3 months before losing it to La Familia de Tijuana (Damián 666, Halloween and Nicho el Millonario).
 Averno and Mephisto turned on Satánico shortly after the title loss and formed their own group known as La Triada del Terror (the trio of terror) along with Ephesto.
 On November 25, 2003, El Satánico won the last championship of his long career when he defeated El Felino to win the CMLL World Welterweight Championship.
 Satánico held the title until February 24, 2004, when his former protégé Mephisto defeated him for the belt.

 In 2007 Satánico reformed Los Infernales once more, teaming up with young wrestlers that had recently been repackaged to more "hellish" images, Nosferatu and Euforia.
 The trios did not approach the success of the previous incarnations of Los Infernales, working mainly lower to mid-card matches; the group was intended to give the two young wrestlers more ring experience and further their training under Satánico's guidance.
 The following year, Virus became the unofficial leader of Los Nuevos Infernales, as Satánico reduced his actual in-ring work.

-El Satanico wrestles a couple of times per month as of January 2022 at age 72.